 What Conditions Do Wildflowers Need?

 Most wildflowers need loose, nutrient-poor soil that drains well.
-Mix some garden soil with a small amount of compost and some coarse grit to improve drainage.
+Mix some garden soil with a small amount of compost and coarse grit to improve drainage.

 What Type of Pot Should I Use?